 Parodied in the episode introducing Renge, who thinks that the club members need more angst.
 She tries to recast Hikaru and Kaoru as basketball players torn between brotherly love and the love of the game, Honey as an Enfante Terrible with Mori as his right-hand man, and Tamaki as a lonesome, stoic Sheltered Aristocrat.

-All Work VS All Play: Haruhi vs Tamaki, then again, Haruhi vs the entire Host Club except Kyouya qualifies.
+All Work VS All Play: Haruhi vs Tamaki, then again, Haruhi vs the entire Host Club except Kyoya qualifies.

 Always Identical Twins: Hikaru and Kaoru are physically identical.
 They start out being seemingly identical in personalities too, but eventually shows their own unique traits (that they weren't even aware of themselves).